castillolab/castillolab.github.io/_pages/openings.md

 We are always looking to recruit talented students and researchers.

-As part of the lab, you will use cutting edge genetic techniques to help solve Darwin's "mystery of mysteries", the process by which new species are formed.
+To help solve Darwin's "mystery of mysteries", the process by which new species are formed, lab members receive training in a variety of tools/techniques including: the use cutting edge genetic techniques, genomics, behavioral observations, reproductive biology and gas-chromatography.

 ### Current open positions